World Federalism

-World federalism or global federalism is a political ideology advocating a democratic, federal world government.
-A world federation would have authority on issues of global reach, while the members of such a federation would retain authority over local and national issues.
-The overall sovereignty over the world population would largely reside in the federal government.
+World federalism or global federalism, is a political ideology that advocates for a democratic, federal world government.
+The world federation would hold authority on issues of global concern, while member states would retain authority over local and national issues.
+Overall sovereignty over the world population would largely reside with the federal government.

-World federalism is distinguished from unitary world government models by the principle of subsidiarity, where decisions are made as much as possible at the most immediate level, preserving national agency to a large degree.
-Proponents maintain that a world federation offers a more effective and accountable global governance structure than the existing United Nations organization, while simultaneously allowing wide autonomy for national, regional and local governments.
+World federalism is distinguished from unitary world government models by the principle of subsidiarity, in which decisions are made as much as possible at the most immediate level possible, preserving national agency to a large extent.
+Proponents maintain that a world federation offers a more effective and accountable global governance structure than the existing United Nations organization, while simultaneously allowing wide autonomy for continental, national, regional and local governments.

-Advocacy for world federalism has been largely organized under the World Federalist Movement.

 Scope

-Unlike the more generic concept of world government, world federalism describes a specific form of global governance, i.e., that of a federal, democratic world republic.
+Unlike the more widely used concept of world government, world federalism describes a specific form of global governance, i.e., that of a federal, democratic world republic.
 The difference between world federalism and other types of global governance are outlined below.